 Gastrointestinal Imaging and Radiology

 For the purpose of taking pictures of the stomach, throat, digestive tract, and other elements of the stomach-related structure, gastrointestinal radiology, or GI Imaging, uses a barium-based distinct texture and a state of continual x-beam known as fluoroscopy.
 It is safe, non-invasive, and may be accustomed to help utterly destructive reflux, examine pain, blood in the stool, & other adverse symptoms.
-Despite the widespread use of fiberoptic endoscopy, barium examinations of the gastrointestinal system, enteroclysis for the evaluation of the small bowel, and traditional radiography still have a place in medicine.
+Despite the widespread use of fiber optic endoscopy, barium examinations of the gastrointestinal system, enterocolitis for the evaluation of the small bowel, and traditional radiography still have a place in medicine.

 Related Conference of Gastrointestinal Imaging and Radiology

-18th Euro-Global Gastroenterology Conference
+20th Euro-Global Gastroenterology Conference

-12th World Gastro Summit
+13th World Gastro Summit

 Gastrointestinal Imaging and Radiology Conference Speakers